 Preventing foreseeable failure

 eaving your country of birth (or residency) and coming to a country such as Canada is hard enough as it is.
-What pains us, as immigration consultants, is seeing people make some of the same mistakes that others have made before them, and that others will make after them.
+What pains us, as immigration consultants, is seeing people make some of the same mistakes, or fall victim to the same scams.
+These are mistakes, or fraudulent actions that others have made, or fallen victim to, before them, and that others will make after them.
 These are the mistakes that doom your application to immigrate, or visit, or study to failure every single time.
 Each such failure is recorded by the Canadian immigration system, and stacks up against you when ever you next apply.

 I don’t want to spend the money on a consultant.